Core Concepts

 Critical design choices that affect correctness and performance.

 ⚠️ Important: Read this section carefully before implementing any grouping logic.
-Choosing the wrong approach can lead to subtle data corruption bugs or unnecessary complexity.
+Choosing wrong approach can lead to subtle data corruption bugs or unnecessary complexity.

 | Concept | Description |